Classic Ella Fitzgerald (compilation)

 label: London Records - nationality: Ireland

 Studio album debut by Irish folk rock, pop / rock band Hothouse Flowers, who played as an in-between act at the Eurovision Song Contest 1988 with the song "Don't Go", which had been chosen for the second promotional single.
-I recall the show, and mostly only because of their song, which together with their very first single "Love Don't Work This Way" convinced me to go out and buy the album.
+I recall the show, and mostly only because of their song, which together with their very first single "Love Don't Work This Way" convinced me to go out and purchase this album.

 17 May 2015